IISERM/server_access/index.md

 # Stop access

-1. In VNCViewer, press the X button in the center top to close the connection.
-Press back to exit VNCViewer
+1. Click on the start button of the server gui, and go to the power tab
-2. In Termius, press the `Ctrl` button above the keyboard and then type `c`
+2. Click logout, and then logout again.
+In a few seconds, it will "close unexpectedly", this is ok.
-3. Type `exit` and enter
+3. In termius, type `exit` and enter
 4. Done!

 # Summary

-1. ssh into ldap from transit
+1. ssh into ldap via transit
 2. Download tigervnc standalone binary from [here](https://https://bintray.com/tigervnc/stable)
 3. reverse port forward from `ldap:vncport` to `transit:vncport`
 4. Start tigervnc server on `:(vncport-5900)`